OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ## Update the code

 At this point, the **Yeoman generator for Office Add-ins** has created a very basic add-in project that you can use as a starting point for building your Outlook add-in.
 Using Visual Studio Code, update the code as described in this section to customize the functionality of your add-in.
-By following these instructions, you'll build an event-driven add-in that can validate room availability and capacity as an organizer creates an appointment.
+By following these instructions, you'll build an event-driven Room Validator add-in that can validate room availability and capacity as an organizer creates an appointment.

 ![A screenshot of the Room Validator add-in with successful validation results](images/appt-add-in-success-carter.png)

 ### Step 1: Customize the manifest

+An add-in's manifest file defines its settings and capabilities.
+In this step, you'll customize XML markup in the manifest file to specify metadata for the Room Validator add-in and add a button to the ribbon that an appointment organizer can use to launch the add-in task pane.

 1. Open the file **my-outlook-add-in-manifest.xml**.
-This manifest file defines the add-in's settings and capabilities.

 1. Replace the entire contents of the file with the following XML markup, and save the file.
 Notice the following things about this markup: